To set up an interview, fill out the Interview Request Form

-USC Shoah Foundation’s Last Chance Testimony Collection aspires to enable Holocaust survivors who have not recorded interviews to give testimony while time and memory permit.
-The initiative also encompasses an effort to save Holocaust survivor testimonies that have already been recorded by communities and organizations on older media formats.
-These media and the stories they hold are in danger of being damaged or lost forever, so USC Shoah Foundation also works to digitally preserve and share them.
+The Last Chance Testimony Collection Initiative enables Holocaust survivors who have not recorded interviews with USC Shoah Foundation to give testimony while time and memory permit.
+The initiative also encompasses an effort to digitally preserve and share Holocaust survivor testimonies that have already been recorded by communities and organizations on older media formats.

-Who is being documented as part of the Last Chance Testimony Collection?
+Who is eligible to tell their story as part of the Last Chance Testimony Collection?

-Survivors, liberators and other eyewitnesses to the Holocaust who have not recorded interviews are the primary focus of the current effort.
+Survivors, those who fled Nazi persecution, liberators and other eyewitnesses to the Holocaust who have not previously recorded interviews with USC Shoah Foundation are invited to participate.

 How long is the interview?

-What does USC Shoah Foundation do with the testimony?
+What does the USC Shoah Foundation do with the testimonies?

-USC Shoah Foundation’s mission is to develop empathy, understanding and respect through testimony.
-Our Visual History Archive includes more than 55,000 video testimonies of Holocaust survivors and other witnesses to genocide across 100+ years of history.
-This collection is preserved and shared for remembrance, education, research and action to counter antisemitism, racism and other identity-based hate.
-USC Shoah Foundation pursues academic programs and partnerships across the University of Southern California and more than 175 universities, and provides educational professional development and resources through its award-winning IWitness education program reaching millions of educators and students.
-USC Shoah Foundation's interactive programming, research and materials are accessed in museums and universities, cited by government leaders and NGOs, and taught in classrooms around the world.
+This collection is preserved and shared for remembrance, education, research and action to counter antisemitism, racism and other forms of hate.
+USC Shoah Foundation pursues academic programs and partnerships across the University of Southern California and at more than 180 institutions worldwide.
+We also provide professional development for educators and teaching resources through our award-winning IWitness education program that reaches millions of students and educators every year.
+USC Shoah Foundation's interactive programming and research materials can be accessed in museums, classrooms and universities worldwide, and are often cited by government leaders, NGOs, and other thought leaders.

 Where can I access the testimony?

-Witnesses who give testimony are provided with a link to view their interview, and families can request links to the testimony for free via sfiaccess.usc.edu.
-Testimonies are also shared through USC Shoah Foundation programs and resources such as the Visual History Archive and IWitness.
+Survivors and witnesses who give testimony are provided with a link to view their interview, and families can request links to the testimony free of charge here.
+Testimonies are also shared through USC Shoah Foundation programs and resources such as the Visual History Archive, our YouTube channel, and IWitness.
 Learn more about institutions with access here.